connectomicslab/connectomemapper3/paper/paper.md

   developed to support the mapping of connectomes derived from MRI data organized following the BIDS standard.
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions are designed (1) to generate  precise brain parcellation from cortical surfaces and map corresponding structural and / or functional connectomes at different macroscopic scales with hierarchical region grouping, (2) to build personalized processing pipeline combining among multiple neuroimaging (3) to work across both fMRI and dMRI (except NDMG), (4) to enable the end users to tune pipeline hyper-parameters to their dataset and (5) to provide a user-friendly graphical interface that enhances its accessibility.
+However, none of the existing solutions are designed (1) to work across both fMRI and dMRI (except NDMG), (2) to map the structural and / or functional connectomes of brain parcellations at five macroscopic scales with hierarchical region grouping, (3) to enable the end users to tune pipeline hyper-parameters to their dataset and (4) to provide a user-friendly graphical interface that enhances its accessibility.

 # Summary

-In this article we present the third release of the Connectome Mapper (CMP3), whose original main goal was to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes.
+In this article we present the third release of the Connectome Mapper (CMP3).
-While CMP3 derives from the now deprecated CMP1 and CMP2 packages[@Daducci:2012], it has
-  evolved massively over the years in terms of the underlying codebase, the tools used and the scope of the functionality provided.
+While CMP3 derives from the now deprecated CMP1 and CMP2 packages[@Daducci:2012], whose original main goals were to simplify the organisation and the analysis of sMRI and dMRI from raw data to multi-scale structural weighted connectomes, it has evolved massively over the years in terms of the underlying codebase, the tools used, and the scope of the functionality provided.
 Designed following the specification established by the BIDS-Apps standard, CMP3 is a scalable, portable and a reproducible pipeline software with optionally a graphical user interface that